Cambridge Audio 851N and CXN album art - finding and fixing

 If you are using a removable USB drive then you should point bliss at the music folder within the drive.
 On Windows, this should show as a named drive, e.g. "Y:\".
 On OS X, the folder should appear under

 Once you have entered the location of your music, onto the next step!
-Click Add and change cover art.
+Under Cover art click the ON/OFF button.
 You get the cover art settings:

 We can now set the Cambridge Audio album art rules.
 Because there are so few, all we need to do is: